 Who Is Ally Bank Best For?

-Ally Bank should appeal to most consumers who want an online bank account.
+Ally Bank should appeal to most consumers looking for a solid online bank account.
 It may be a particularly good fit for customers who want to:

 Online Savings Account

-- No minimum initial deposit or ongoing minimum balance requirement.
+- There's no minimum initial deposit or ongoing minimum balance required.

-- Fund your account by transferring money from another account, mailing checks for deposit, wiring funds, or mobile check deposit.
+- Fund your account by transferring money from another account, mailing checks for deposit, wiring funds, or making a mobile check deposit.

 Money Market Account

-The Ally Money Market Account pays a competitive rate of interest and makes it easy to spend your money periodically.
-This account is a hybrid of checking accounts and savings accounts: You earn interest, but you can spend your money instantly.
+This account is a hybrid of checking and savings accounts: You earn interest, but you can spend your money instantly.

 - Get a debit card and free checks for spending your money.